kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

 Removing an old version:

 1. Ensure all clients are fully migrated to the new version.
-The kube-apiserver logs can reviewed to help identify any clients that are still accessing via the old version.
+The kube-apiserver logs can be reviewed to help identify any clients that are still accessing via the old version.
 1. Set `served` to `false` for the old version in the `spec.versions` list.
 If any clients are still unexpectedly using the old version they may begin reporting